Yue-Sai Kan: Early life

-Yue-Sai was born in Guilin, China and grew up in Hong Kong.
-Her father Kan Wing-Lin was a revered traditional Chinese painter and calligrapher.
+Kan was born in Guilin, China and grew up in Hong Kong.
+Her father Kan Wing-Lin was a respected traditional Chinese painter and calligrapher.
 In 1968, while studying as a piano major at Brigham Young University in Hawaii, Yue-Sai entered the Narcissus Flower Beauty Pageant sponsored by the local Chinese Chamber of Commerce.
 She became the second runner-up, and as part of her duties traveled around the world.
 The life-changing experience marked the beginning of her career in fashion, beauty, communication and cultural exchange.